Run StarGen

 Table of Contents

-This interface does not include all the options and features that StarGen supports, but it does provide what I believe to be the most common, or with which I am seeing assistance.
+This interface does not include all the options and features that StarGen supports, but it does provide what I believe to be the most common, or with which I am seeking assistance.
 The experimental sections are highlighted in pink in the Control Panel.
-If you are here to just learn about StarGen, you'll want to use those sections only after you fully understand the rest.
+If you are here just to learn about StarGen, you'll want to use those sections only after you fully understand the rest.

 StarGen Control Panel